2ndSightLab/ai-tracker/fixed.md

 ## 8/16/2026

+🟢 Only run failed items (supposedly fixed) > reverted logic that had to be fixed again in the deployment orchestrator.

+🟢 Fixed error logging in run aws command and cli project.

+🟢 Menu bug in run aws command project

 🟢 account resource should be under the account heading - is missing and should have id associated with it

 🟢 Projects still failing to review and correctly understand organization configuration - fixed again and logged mistakes.